 Accessing a student line of credit is one option for financing yourself through bootcamp.
 Many banks offer a student line of credit to help cover tuition costs, living expenses, and even the cost of your laptop!
 Interest rates are low, and are taken monthly.
 Check with your local bank to see if you qualify to receive a student line of credit for bootcamp.
 Pro tip: you don’t have to be with a certain bank in order to receive their student line of credit.

 Government student loans are another great option to assist in covering your tuition.
-Lighthouse Labs Web Development Bootcamp is approved for Student Aid in Vancouver and Calgary.
+Lighthouse Labs Web Development Bootcamp is approved for Student Aid in Vancouver, Victoria, and Calgary.
 If you’re a resident of British Columbia or Alberta, you may be eligible for financial assistance.
 For more information or to apply online, you can visit the StudentAid website for British Columbia or Alberta.
 Keep an eye on our blog - in the coming weeks, we’ll be releasing more information about Student Aid!

 Caisse Desjardins des Technologies de l'information

 Caisse Desjardins des Technologies de l'information offers financing options to students in Montreal and Ottawa.
 At prime rate, you can take out a personal loan to cover the cost of tuition.
 After graduation, there’s 4 month grace period before you need to begin paying back the loan.
 If you’re interested in this option, you can further discuss the process in your bootcamp interview.